Updated on: December 5, 2024

 5. Mobicip — Customizable Web Filters for Windows

-Mobicip offers a lot of customizability when it comes to scheduling your children’s device usage on Windows.
-The app lets you create an unlimited number of custom web filters for specific times and days, which is great if you want to make sure that your kid isn’t accessing certain websites when it’s past their bedtime.
+Mobicip offers a lot of customizability on Windows when it comes to scheduling your children’s device usage.
+The app lets you create an unlimited number of custom web filters for specific times and days, which is great for making sure your kids aren’t accessing certain websites at school or past their bedtime.

 Mobicip also has a Vacation Mode that lets you set more generous Daily Free Time Limits for special occasions like family vacations and Family Time, which allows you to lock your children’s devices.
 I also really like that your kid can request grace time from you from their app in case they need their computer to finish homework.

-Mobicip’s web filtering allows you to manage access to websites in 15+ predefined categories in Chrome, Firefox, and Edge on Windows, but its list is not as extensive as competitors like Qustodio (which has 25+ predefined categories) and Norton Family (which has 45+ categories).
-The good news is you can create additional filters with specified keywords, and your child can always request access to blocked websites directly within the app, which, if approved, adds the site to a whitelist for future access.
+Mobicip’s web filtering covers 15+ predefined categories on Chrome, Firefox, and Edge, but the number of categories is less extensive than competitors like Qustodio (25+) and Norton Family (45+).
+You can create custom filters with keywords, and your child can request access to blocked sites — they’re added to a whitelist if approved.

 Mobicip also filters inappropriate YouTube searches through a browser (it filters keywords, phrases, and on-page content in real-time) and makes sure that the “Restricted Mode” is on at all times.
 I still prefer Qustodio’s dedicated YouTube feature that also shows you what videos your kid watches on the platform.